KinnariyaMamaTanha/KinaVim/README.md

 1. For **Vim** users: Place `~/.vim/plugged/onedark.vim/autoload/airline/themes/onedark.vim` in your `~/.vim/plugged/vim-airline/autoload/airline/themes/` directory
 2. For **Vim** users: modify the source code of `vim-startify` in `~/.vim/plugged/vim-startify/autoload/startify.vim` according to the [issue](https://github.com/mhinz/vim-startify/issues/400#issuecomment-565858638)（6.9.2024: I forked the code of [mhinz/vim-startify](https://github.com/mhinz/vim-startify) and make some modifications, so now you don't need to fix the trouble manually, however, I won't develop any other functions so you may still need to switch to the original repository）
 3. For **Neovim** users: see neovim's [Transitioning from Vim](https://neovim.io/doc/user/nvim.html#nvim-from-vim).
-4. For **Neovim** users: add `export PATH="$PATH:$HOME/.local/share/nvim/mason/bin` to your `.bashrc` or `.zshrc` or so, then install LSPs, DAPs, etcs with mason.nvim.
+4. For **Neovim** users: add `export PATH="$PATH:$HOME/.vim/mason/bin` to your `.bashrc` or `.zshrc` or so, then install LSPs, DAPs, etcs with mason.nvim.
-5. If you have a [wakatime](https://wakatime.com/) account, you should also set up wakatime plugin according to [vim-wakatime](https://github.com/wakatime/vim-wakatime).
+5. **Wakatime** setup: If you have a [wakatime](https://wakatime.com/) account, you should also set up wakatime plugin according to [vim-wakatime](https://github.com/wakatime/vim-wakatime).
+6. **Copilot** setup: If you have a GitHub copilot account, you should set up [copilot.vim](https://github.com/github/copilot.vim) in Vim or [copilot.lua](https://github.com/zbirenbaum/copilot.lua) in Neovim according to their READMEs.
+7. Press hot-key `TD` to see all the configurations you need to modify.
-6. Read the configurations to be familiar with its keymaps and functions.
+8. Read the configurations to be familiar with its keymaps and functions.

 ## Plugins